johnalison/obsidian-notes/1-projects/Mixed2.0/mixed2.0.md

 - [ ] Write out picos with clustered jets (write CI)
 - [ ] Write out picos with the declustered jet (write CI)
 - [ ] Fix the extra jet treatment (for now copy jets < 40 and add new jets)
+- [ ] update recursion to only check if bjet pt > 40 GeV